LIT-Protocol/docs/docs/additional-examples/evm-swap.md

     chainId: 175188,
 };
 /*
-deposit1: wallet A deposits on chain B, if action executes, funds are transferred to wallet B
+deposit1: wallet X deposits on chain B, if action executes, funds are transferred to wallet Y
-deposit2: wallet B deposits on chain A, if action executes, funds are transferred to wallet A */
+deposit2: wallet Y deposits on chain A, if action executes, funds are transferred to wallet X */
 ```
 :::info
-On the chains section, we can specify any of the chains [supported](../resources/supported-chains) by LIT.
+You can use any of the chains [supported](../resources/supported-chains) by Lit when setting your own swap parameters
 :::

-You can find a generator which takes the above params to generate a Lit Action for swap: [swapActionGenerator.js](https://github.com/anshss/lit-evm-swap/blob/main/lit/swapActionGenerator.js)
+The following code can be used to generate the swap Lit Action based on the parameters above: [swapActionGenerator.js](https://github.com/anshss/lit-evm-swap/blob/main/lit/swapActionGenerator.js)

 Remember, once a Mint/Grant/Burn PKP is created, anyone can execute the Lit Action on the Lit Network.
 This execution needs to define the parameters needed by the Lit Action to run.
 While generating a sign or checking conditions on the action, we need information around the pkp for which we are doing it.
 Due to this, we need to construct our Lit Action in a way that works with any PKP.

 Our Lit Action primarily focuses on three factors:

-- Access Conditions for checking funds on both chains
+- Access control conditions for checking funds on both chains
 - Transaction objects for transferring funds between swap parties
-- Clawback Transaction objects for revert transferring funds to their owners
+- Clawback transaction objects to revert transferred funds back to their owners if the swap parameters aren't met
-- Lit Action conditions which decide which transaction object to sign and return
+- Lit action conditions which decide which transaction object to sign and return

-We'll use [Lit's Access Control](../sdk/access-control/evm/basic-examples#must-posess-at-least-one-erc20-token) here to verify if the conditions are being met for the swap.
-There need to be 2 conditions for a swap to execute,
+We'll use an [Access Control Condition (ACC)](../sdk/access-control/evm/basic-examples#must-posess-at-least-one-erc20-token) here to verify if the swap conditions are met before it is executed.
+These conditions are:

 - Have token A funds reached on Chain A?
 - Have token B funds reached on Chain B?